sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-online-miners</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Crawls through your online content
+Short desc    : Crawls through your online content
 URL          : https://wiki.gnome.org/Projects/GnomeOnlineMiners
-Лицензия     : GPLv2+ and LGPLv2+ and MIT
+License      : GPLv2+ and LGPLv2+ and MIT
-Описание     : GNOME Online Miners provides a set of crawlers that go through your online
+Descript     : GNOME Online Miners provides a set of crawlers that go through your online
              : content and index them locally in Tracker.
 It has miners for Facebook, Flickr,
              : Google, OneDrive and Nextcloud.
 ```